oVirt/ovirt-site/source/feature/isolatednetworks.html.md

 **pros**: Using host level network labels we can support nic-less networks auto-provision **cons**: The management of labels becomes more complex, cannot use same label for nics

-*   Due to the nature of nicless network, they will not be allowed to be managed via the setupnics action.
+*   Due to the nature of nicless networks, those networks will be banned from the setupnics api acion.

 <Category:Feature> <Category:Networking>